 - 125 MW Solar Project – In June 2020, Indian solar company, Sterling and Wilson Solar commissioned the Amin Solar project, which is located in the southwestern region of the country.

-- 100 MW Solar Project –Omani energy company OQ is continuing work on the Liwa Solar project at a site approximately 225 miles southwest of Muscat.
+- 100 MW Solar Project – Omani energy company OQ is continuing work on the Liwa Solar project at a site approximately 225 miles southwest of Muscat.
+The project is forecast to be commissioned by year-end 2023.

 - 25 MW Solar Project – In January 2021, Sterling and Wilson Solar commissioned a solar project in the Port of Sohar, which is approximately 125 miles northwest of Muscat.